Skip to content

 Day 1: Boston, Massachusetts

 Welcome to Massachusetts, where your journey through charming and vibrant New England begins.
-Start your tour in the heart of Boston.
+Due to varied arrival times, you have no scheduled activities today.
+Discover Boston as you wish.

 (Meals: None)